diepm/vim-rest-console/README.md

     // Local host.
     http://example.net:9200

+    // Local cUrl opts.
+    -k
+    --ipv4
+    // This cUrl option overwrites the one in the global section.
+    --connect-timeout 30
+    -b /path/to/cookie
+    -c /path/to/cookie

     // Extra headers.
     Xtra-Header: Some Extra.
     // This header will overwrite the one in the global section.